spacetelescope/ins-jwst-community-software/tier2_standards/citation_information.md

 ## Short description

-We require that project documentation or repository contain a description of how to properly cite the project in publications and/or other software.
+We require that the project documentation or repository contains a description of how to properly cite the project in publications and/or other software.

 ## Importance of this standard